-The content of exceptional student education courses at Flagler College follows the standards and ethics established for professional training and practice by the Council for Exceptional Children, and incorporates the Florida Department of Education accomplished practices for preservice teachers, and the ESE K-12 Competencies and Skills Required for Teacher Certification in Florida, 16th Edition.
+The content of Exceptional Student Education courses at Flagler College follows the standards and ethics established for professional training and practice by the Council for Exceptional Children, and incorporates the Florida Department of Education accomplished practices for preservice teachers, and the ESE K-12 Competencies and Skills Required for Teacher Certification in Florida, 16th Edition.

-Education of the Deaf and Hard of Hearing (EDD)
+Education of the Deaf and Hard of Hearing\ (EDD)

-Students majoring in education of the deaf and hard of hearing and elementary education are required to complete the EDD courses listed below.
+Students majoring in Education of the Deaf and Hard-of-Hearing and elementary education are required to complete the EDD courses listed below.

-One 30-hour practicum in deaf education, to be associated with either EDD 470 or EDD 473, must be completed in a mainstreamed classroom for deaf and hard of hearing students (K-12).
+One 30-hour practicum in deaf education, to be associated with either EDD 470 or EDD 473, must be completed in a mainstreamed classroom for deaf and hard-of-hearing students (K-12).
 This practicum cannot be offered locally, and students should seek advising from their advisor or the deaf education program coordinator for making plans to meet the requirement.

 Sign Language Courses: The following four courses (EDD 344, EDD 345, EDD 346, EDD 347) are limited to Education of the Deaf and Hard of Hearing majors only.
 The courses represent the various levels of instruction in manual communication from Introduction to American Sign Language (ASL) to Advanced ASL.
 In the Advanced ASL course, an emphasis is placed on receptive sign language skills, regional signs, signs for sexual behavior and drug use and content based vocabulary.
 All students are expected to take EDD 346, 347, 348 or demonstrate competency in course content.
 EDD 344 and 345 are offered for those students requiring early skills development in ASL.
-A "D" in an ASL course for a Deaf Education major is unacceptable and students may not progress to the next level of sign language studies until the retake the ASL course in which they received a "D".
+A "D" in an ASL course for a Education of the Deaf and Hard-of-Hearing major is unacceptable and students may not progress to the next level of sign language studies until they retake the ASL course in which they received a "D".

-In addition, EDD 348 - Simultaneous Communication is required for all Education of the Deaf and Hard of Hearing Majors.
+In addition, EDD 348 - Simultaneous Communication is required for all Education of the Deaf and Hard of Hearing majors.
 This course provides instruction and practice in the use of simultaneous communication, speaking and using a manually coded English sign system.